 3. Allocate a budget and stick to it

 Money is vital for any startup.
-Whether you begin with your own capital or acquire funds through a loan, you’ll need to keep close tabs on everything even after your business takes off.
+Whether entrepreneurs begin with their own capital or acquire funds through a loan, they’ll need to keep close tabs on everything even after your business takes off.

 Avoid spending on ‘coffees’ with potential partners or investors, especially if there is no proof of extra revenue from the possible partnership.
 Most importantly, manage the marketing budget.